kangarko/docs/docs/guides/configuration/index.md

     ---

-    Learn about the essential prerequisites for running `MineBot` efficiently.
-This section covers the necessary hardware, software, and other dependencies for optimal performance.
+    Learn about the prerequisites for running `MineBot`.

     [:octicons-arrow-right-24: Learn more](./settings.md)